How did Furness Withy become the third largest shipping company in the world?

 Furness Withy largely controlled the North Atlantic cargo trade by 1918, through its ownership of the Furness, Manchester and Johnston lines.
 It also had an interest in the Argentine meat trade through the Houlder line.
 The Prince line ran boats to South America and South Africa from New York.

-The family interest in Furness Withy was bought out in 1919 and Frederick W Lewis (1870 – 1944) became chairman.
+Frederick William Lewis was appointed chairman of Furness Withy.
 By this time group assets were valued at £34 million.
 Company capital was increased to £5.5 million.

 Company headquarters were transferred to London in 1931.

-During the Second World War the company lost 42 vessels and 1,078 men to enemy action.
+The company lost 42 vessels and 1,078 men to enemy action during the Second World War.

 The firm took time to regain the number of ships lost during the war.
 In 1951 it controlled 81 ships with an aggregate of 680,000 gross tons.